torsten-liermann/systemd-docker/README.md

 `systemd-docker run`, that's misleading: the deletion process triggered by this flag is actually part of the Docker client logic and if the client detaches for whatever reason from the running container, the information is lost (even if another client is re-attached later) and the container will not be deleted.
-`systemd-docker` looks for the named container on start.
-If it exists and is stopped, it will be deleted.
+`systemd-docker` looks for the named container on start and if it exists and is stopped, it will be deleted.
-It's even better to put `--name %n --rm` in the unit file's `ExecStart`; the container name will match the name of the service unit.
+The placeholder %n is populated by systemd with the name of the service which allows the to write a `ExecStart` instruction with the parameters `...--name %n --rm...`).

 # Options
 ## Logging